atsaloli/cicd/gitlab-ci/01-setting-up-ci/05-architecture.md

 **Runner Server** is an application which processes (runs) CI/CD jobs.
 It can be deployed separately and works with GitLab through GitLab's API.

 To run CI/CD jobs (such as tests), you need a GitLab Server and at least one Runner Server.
 You _can_ have more than one Runner Server.
+There is only one GitLab Server.

 ![arch diagram](https://about.gitlab.com/images/ci/arch-1.jpg)